wkhere/stackless/Doc/glossary.rst

       :ref:`2to3-reference`.

    abstract base class
-      Abstract Base Classes (abbreviated ABCs) complement :term:`duck-typing` by providing a way to define interfaces when other techniques like :func:`hasattr` would be clumsy.
-Python comes with many builtin ABCs for data structures (in the :mod:`collections` module), numbers (in the :mod:`numbers` module), and streams (in the :mod:`io` module).
+      :ref:`abstract-base-classes` complement :term:`duck-typing` by
+      providing a way to define interfaces when other techniques like :func:`hasattr` would be clumsy.
+Python comes with many built-in ABCs for data structures (in the :mod:`collections` module), numbers (in the :mod:`numbers` module), and streams (in the :mod:`io` module).
 You can create your own ABC with the :mod:`abc` module.

    argument
       A value passed to a function or method, assigned to a named local